ZHXSpaceProgram/TinyWar/assets/docs/project_guide.md

 ### Map

     - GameMap.terrain[y][x]: The first index is y, the second index is x

+### Units and Builds

+    - All the units and builds are stored to the below lists:
+        - gm.players[player_id].units
+        - gm.players[player_id].builds
+        - gm.neutral_player.builds

+    - build.moved is set to True when added, and it should never be reset.

 ## Todo

 - Add a new state for selecting target area with mouse, for special skills or constructing buildings